pollfish/docs/flutter.md

 ### 10. Manually show/hide Pollfish panel (optional)

-You can manually hide and show Pollfish panel from your view by calling anywhere after initialization:
+You can manually hide and show Pollfish panel by calling anywhere after initialization:

 For example: